thruthesky/backend/README.md

 meta.code is a sub-category for the meta.
 It would be a property of a entity like "facebook address", "google plus address" of a user.

+## Category

+`Category` is to manage tree like data structure.
+It has a parent and has chilren and childrent's children. `Category` model will help to handle this kind of data structure.
+You can use this as category management of `forum` or `shoppmall`.

 ## Post